How To Write Relieving Letters: Best Formats, Uses, and Examples

 • Details of Resignation – The body is followed by a formal salutation.
 This majorly includes information on acceptance of resignation.
 In the first paragraph, write on acceptance of resignation of the employee from the company.
 Include the date of resignation, last working day, designation, and job roles or responsibilities.

 • Statement of assurance and appreciation – Avoid making the relieving sound like an essay. keep it crisp and concise but inclusive of relevant information.
 The second paragraph is about assuring the employee of receiving a full and final settlement.
 Mention the period to process the settlement amount.
 A statement of appreciation must be after the assurance.
 The assurance statement mentions appreciation towards the contribution of the employee.
-Also, wish you the best wishes for future endeavors.
+Also, wish you the best wishes for future endeavours.

 • Signature – Once the body is complete, end the relieving letter format with “Warm Regards” or “Sincerely”.
 Sign the letter with the employer’s name, designation, and company name.